DataDog/dd-mobile-bridge/README.md

 ## Code generation

-To ensure that all SDKs do follow the same API definition, python scripts are used to generate the relevant source code in all the dependants project.
+To ensure that all SDKs do follow the same API definition, python scripts are used to generate the relevant source code in all the dependent projects.
 Code generation is triggered automatically whenever a new Tag is created on this repository.

 ## Contributing